CCRI-Cyberknights/stemday_2025/challenges_solo/04_Vigenere/README.txt

 1. Open cipher.txt and inspect the encrypted message.
 2. Try to decode it using the suspected keyword.

-Hint: What’s the opposite of logout?
+Hint: What is our state capital?
 That word might help unlock the message.

 3. Look carefully at each decoded result.
 Only one will contain a flag in the correct format.